somisettyv/HadoopWordCount/README.md

         Install :   hortonworks-sandbox

-              Which is VMWare or VirtualBox Image that comes with whole Hadoop Echo System which includes Hadoop (HDFS), Hive,               Pig, MapRedues, Yarn and Ambari UI, Spark , Kafka and so on.
+              hortonworks-sandbox is VMWare or VirtualBox Image that comes with whole Hadoop Echo System which includes Hadoop
+              (HDFS), Hive, Pig, MapRedues, Yarn and Ambari UI, Spark , Kafka and so on.

               https://hortonworks.com/tutorial/hortonworks-sandbox-guide/